 I'd like to wish all of you who celebrate, a very Happy Easter!
 I will be hosting Easter dinner here on Sunday with our family and decorations and preparations are under way!
 Easter and spring are a time of renewal and rebirth (although spring has been excruciatingly slow to arrive here this year!).
 Eggs and nests are perfect symbols of the season.
+These Chow Mein Noodle Nests were made for my families upcoming Easter dinner and you will find the recipe below

 I picked pansies from the pots on the front porch and other early flowers from the garden like scilla and dwarf irises and included some parsley and other leafy herbs to decorate my eggs.
 The flowers/herbs are placed on the unboiled egg, then it is wrapped in onion skin.